RozhakXD/PFComp/README.md

 ![PFComp Images](https://github.com/user-attachments/assets/3e4fae84-cab3-457f-afac-319767a65a5c)

 ## 🛠️ Troubleshooting
 - **File Upload Not Working?** Ensure the file format is `.pdf` and does not exceed the size limit.
 - **Application Not Starting?** Check your Python and pip versions, and ensure all dependencies are installed.
 - **Compression Issues?** Make sure the uploaded file is not corrupted or try restarting the application.
+- **Ghostscript Not Installed?** Verify Ghostscript is installed and accessible from the command line.
+  - On Linux/Termux, install with:

+    ```bash
+    pkg install ghostscript
+    ```
+  - On other platforms, download it from [Ghostscript official site](https://www.ghostscript.com/).

 ## ❤️ Support Us
 If you love this project and want to support its development, consider buying us a coffee or leaving a tip: